 We’ve been to Manila a few times, and to be honest… It’s not our favourite place in the Philippines.

 It's a massive, busy city with some crime issues, and it’s not exactly built for tourists.
-It's also very expensive compared to other places in the country.
+It's also expensive compared to other places in the country.

 However, if you HAVE to stay in Manila, here are some things to know: